By Simha Rosenberg

-However, even if that doesn’t happen, you may be able to limit how much influence your opposition has with those who are undecided about your cause or your clients.
+Even if that doesn’t happen, you may be able to limit the influence your opposition has on those who are undecided about your cause or your clients.

-Finally, you’ll also be better positioned to reinforce your stakeholders and equip them effectively speak out against the personae non gratae in your community.
+Finally, you’ll also be in a better position to reinforce your stakeholders and equip them effectively speak out against the personae non gratae in your community.

-- Nonprofit Audience Personas Tool (this tool can be adapted to personae non gratae)
+- Nonprofit Audience Personas Tool (you can adapt this tool to personae non gratae)